codefellows/seattle-dotnet-401d1/Class-17/README.md

 ### Coding Challenge

-Build out a Binary Tree and traverse through it.
+Build out a Binary Treew with a minimum depth of 2, and traverse through it using preOrder Traversal

 - Using your "data-structures" repository
   1. add a folder and label it Trees